toptal/granite-form/README.md

 end
 ```

-* When you need to work with data-storage in ActiveRecord style with
+* When you need to work with data storage à la `ActiveRecord`.

 ```ruby
 class Flight